 Cupid Peperomia is known as the Peperomia scandens ‘variegata’.
 As you can guess, it is a variegated houseplant.

-And, its is its beautiful heart-shaped leaves’ color patterns that make it stunning to look at.
+And its beautiful heart-shaped leaves’ color patterns that make it stunning to look at.
 Unfortunately, the plant is hard to find.
-So, if you get the opportunity to get your hands on one, you should take it.
+So, if you get the opportunity to get your hands on this rare plant, you should take it.

 It is a trailing plant that features green foliage with cream variegations on its borders This makes it stunning to look at especially when allowed to get bushy and drape down from a hanging container.